► New 2019 Vauxhall Corsa-e

 ► On sale early 2020 alongside ICE car

-Well, it’s an Opel Corsa-e, the all-electric version of Vauxhall’s hatchback that’s being introduced for this generation.
-It’ll sit alongside the Peugeot e-208 and DS3 e-Tense, which share the same electrified platform – and it's aimed squarely at the likes of the latest Nissan Leaf.
+This is the all-electric version of Vauxhall's Corsa hatchback that's being introduced for this generation.
+It'll sit alongside the Peugeot e-208 and DS3 e-Tense, which share the same electrified platform – and it's aimed squarely at the likes of the latest Nissan Leaf.

 The new Corsa-e certainly ushers in a clean new design, with more upright proportions and a shorter overhang.
 The car is also 48mm lower with a 28mm lower hip point for a lower driving position.
-A 28mm longer wheelbase means a smidge of extra room inside.
-Electric car-specific cues include bespoke badges and a unique wheel design.
+A 28mm longer wheelbase means a smidge of extra cabin space.

 More on the ICE Corsa here